thenumbernine/preproc-lua/README.md

 optional-args:
 	-I<include-dir> = add extra include directory search path -M<macro-name>[=<macro-value>] = add extra macro
-	-skip <include-file> = include and skip the specified include -- do not include its contents in the header generation.
+	-silent <include-file> = include the specified file, but do not include its contents in the header generation.
+	-skip <include-file> = don't include the specified file.

 ## `preproc.lua` ##